divyaabaghel1509/Amazon-Sales-Data-/README.md

 # **Amazon Sales Analysis and Forecasting for 2025** 🚀

 ## **📌 Project Overview**
 This project analyzes Amazon sales data using **Python and SQL** to uncover key trends in **ratings, pricing, customer reviews, and discount patterns**.
-By leveraging **time-series forecasting**, we provide insights to optimize sales strategies for 2025.
+By leveraging **time-series forecasting**, I'll provide insights to optimize sales strategies for 2025.

 ---